Uberi/University-Notes/PHIL110A/PHIL110A.md

 Quine was a philosopher of science, focusing on the philosophy itself rather than practical science.
 Quine criticized Popper's falsificationism.

-> Hypotheses stand or fall in groups.
+> Hypotheses are falsified in groups.

 For example, if `Mary is an excellent student`, we would expect that `Mary does well on an exam`.
 The general form is $H \implies O$ - hypothesis implies observation.